Currently, there are three types of retries:

 fp.WithRetrySameNode()

-It can be configured to support specific result to retry, and the result can be request failure or Resp.
-Because the business may set status information in Resp, and return retry for a certain type.
-This is collectively referred to as exception retry.
+Support version v0.4.0 (github.com/cloudwego/kitex).
+It can be configured to support retry with specified result which can be error or Resp.
+Because the business may set status information in the Resp and retry for some status, it supports specified Resp retry, which are collectively referred to as failure retry here.

 var opts []client.Option